ibm-cloud-docs/discovery-data/connect.md

        {: tip}

     -  **URL Path Depth** - The depth of a website to crawl, indicated by subtrees in a link.
 For example, `https://www.example.com/some/more/examples/index.html` has a path depth of 4, `/some/more/examples/index`.
 You can only enter a positive value.
 If unspecified, the default value is `5`.
 The maximum path depth is `20`.
-    -  **Maximum hops** - The number of consecutive links to follow from the start URL.
+    -  **Maximum number of links to follow** - The maximum number of links located on the webpage of the start URL that you want to crawl.
 If unspecified, the default value is `5`.
 The maximum number of links that you can follow is `20`.
 If you want to disable this field, enter `-1`, but if you want to enable it, enter a positive value.
 You can only crawl links that are within the hop.
 If there is a link that you want to crawl that is out of reach of the hop, you must enter that link in **Start URLs** to crawl the web page.

 1. Click **Finish**.